Detection of quantum entanglement across the event horizon

 \section{Setup}

 For simplicity, we assume that the considered gravitational collapse produces a spherically symmetric black hole described by the Schwarzschild metric.
+The quantum state of the wave packets is assumed to be prepared before the collapse, when the space-time in the relevant region can be approximated as nearly flat (for example because the collapsing matter is sufficiently dilute).
+After the collapse, the wave packets propagate in the Schwarzschild geometry describing the exterior region of the black hole.
 Exploiting the symmetry of the spacetime, our analysis is restricted to the radial direction.

 By the equivalence principle, the radial part of the Schwarzschild geometry in the immediate vicinity of the event horizon can be well approximated by the Rindler metric~\cite{Fuentes2005,Martin-Martinez2010}.
 In this picture, the freely falling wave packets correspond to states prepared by inertial observers, Alice and Bob, whereas a stationary observer located arbitrarily close to the Schwarzschild horizon is effectively modeled by an accelerated observer, Rob, positioned arbitrarily close to the Rindler horizon.
 As a further simplification that should still retain the qualitative features of the effect, we neglect the evolution of the wave packets during the collapse and treat their profiles at the moment of Rob’s measurement as given.

 The quantum field under consideration is a real, massless scalar field $\hat{\phi}$ satisfying the Klein--Gordon equation $\square\hat{\phi} = 0$ in a two-dimensional spacetime.
-On the complex vector space of solutions to this equation, the (indefinite) Klein--Gordon inner product is defined as:
+On the complex vector space of solutions to this equation, the (indefinite) Klein--Gordon inner product is defined as

 where $n^a$ denotes a future-directed normal vector to a spacelike hypersurface $\Sigma$, and $\mathrm{d}\Sigma$ is the corresponding volume element.
 All wave packets considered below are taken to be unit-normalized with respect to this inner product.